ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 ### User data

-The `wrap` method can also be used to add a dictionary with custom user data, that will be passed to all pre-condition functions (more on that below), and to the [`routeLoading`, `routeLoaded`](#routeloading-and-routeloaded-events), and [`conditionsFailed`](#route-pre-conditions) events.
+The `wrap` method can also be used to add a dictionary with custom user data, that will be passed to all pre-condition functions (more on that below), and to the [`onRouteLoading`, `onRouteLoaded`](#onrouteloading-and-onrouteloaded), and [`onConditionsFailed`](#route-pre-conditions) callback props.

-This is useful to pass custom callbacks (as properties inside the dictionary) that can be used by the `routeLoading`, `routeLoaded`, and `conditionsFailed` event listeners to take specific actions.
+This is useful to pass custom callbacks (as properties inside the dictionary) that can be used by the `onRouteLoading`, `onRouteLoaded`, and `onConditionsFailed` callback handlers to take specific actions.

 For example: